BilboTheGreedy/AdobeSignDocDownloader/README.md

 # AdobeSignDocDownloader

+## What is Adobe Acrobat e-Sign?
+Adobe Acrobat Sign (formerly EchoSign, eSign & Adobe Sign) is a cloud-based e-signature service that allows the user to send, sign, track, and manage signature processes using a browser or mobile device.[4]
+It is part of the Adobe Document Cloud suite of services.

 Utility to download and sync documents to filesystem from Adobe Sign.
 Built to run on Windows.
 Paths/Filenames are set to be Windows friendly.

 ## Build cache data